AfterWorld/ultcogs/report/README.md

 ## 🤝 Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this cog.
+Feel free to submit issues, feature requests, or pull requests to improve this cog at: https://github.com/AfterWorld/ultcogs

 ## 📄 License